The-Cave-Tech/GokstadAkademiet2025/README.md

 - **Login and register**

   - Users can login with local account created for access to The Cave Tech application
-  - Users can login with third party providers like google, microsoft or facebook.
+  - Users can login with third party providers.
   - Logging in with third party providers will create local account connected to provider used.
-  - Users will be validated with security validation when creating local account.
-This helps users create a safe and secure account.
   - Validation on register and login will be live and server based.
   - When creating an account the "create" button will be grayed out and unclickable before all validation is followed.
   - Login and register uses forms for a clean and effective design and user experience.